top of page

 —Arundhati Roy

-Living in this moment is not just a test of our courage and resilience, but an invitation to be the people who help usher in a better world for our children and grandchildren.
+Living in this moment is not just a test of our courage and resilience, but an invitation to be the people who help usher in a better world for generations that come after us.

 In this effort, one of my favorite teachers is Robin Wall Kimmerer: